salarcode/ASProxy/README.md

 Latest updates
 -----------

-### Last version of ASProxy 5.5 is here
+### Last version of ASProxy 5.6 is here

-Version 5.5 is the last version of ASProxy to be released.
-It includes lots of bugfixes in parsers and javascript dynamic encoder.
-It also introduces autoupdate and manual update for plugins and providers.
+Version 5.6 provides some important fixes.

 ### Version 5.6 2020/04/25